MediaComem/docker-brownbag/README.md

 Creating todo_app_1 ... done
 ```

-Docker Compose has many utility commands which simply working with a multi-container application.
+Docker Compose has many utility commands which **simplify working with a multi-container
-For example, the `docker-compose ps` command lists service containers:
+application**.
+For example, the `docker-compose ps` command **lists services' containers**:

 ```bash
 $> docker-compose ps